-Old fashioned chocolate chip pancakes are a delicious way to start your morning whether you’re a kid or just a kid at heart.
+Old fashioned chocolate chip pancakes that are gluten free are a delicious way to start your morning whether you’re a kid or just a kid at heart.

 Every morning I ask Kelsey what she wants for breakfast and every morning I get the same answer.
 First it’s always “fruit smacks” in hopes that one day we will actually give in and let her eat fruit snacks at 6 in the morning.
 After the daily briefing in the fact that fruit snacks are not a breakfast food she will, depending on her mood, say anything from chicken nuggets to peas but will always say “Pantates and bacon.”
 And not just any pancakes she wants.
 It’s chocolate chip pancakes.